-Health Sector Employers will engage in a consultation process as described below effective at least sixty (60) calendar days in advance of the issuance of a Request for Proposals ("RFP") or by issuance of an equivalent invitation to bid by a Health Sector Employer when it is considering contracting out that may result in the layoff of bargaining unit employees.
+Health Sector employers will engage in a consultation process as described below effective at least 60 calendar days in advance of the issuance of a Request for Proposals ("RFP") or by issuance of an equivalent invitation to bid by a Health Sector employer when it is considering contracting out that may result in the layoff of bargaining unit employees.

-(a) Consultation Process - General: In the 60 calendar day period, the Union will be provided an opportunity at the appropriate project level to discuss alternatives to the proposed contracting out and/or
+(a) Consultation Process - General: In the 60 calendar day period, the Union will be provided an opportunity at the appropriate project level to discuss alternatives to the proposed contracting out and/or the options for impacted employees.
+Health Sector Employers will give good faith consideration, in the discussions on contracting out, to alternatives advanced by a Union.

-Where a project involves services that impact a significant number of the worksites amalgamated within one Health Authority, or a project that would impact on 50 or more FTEs at an Affiliate Employer, the HEABC and the Community Bargaining Association agree that the 60 calendar day period will be changed to up to 90 calendar days.
+Where a project involves services that impact a significant number of the worksites amalgamated within one Health Authority, or a project that would impact on 50 or more FTEs at an affiliate employer, the HEABC and the Community Bargaining Association agree that the 60 calendar day period will be changed to up to 90 calendar days.